Description of Bowenwork

 Professional Bowenwork Practitioners

-Although Bowenwork has both manipulative and energetic components, it is neither massage nor energy work.
+Bowenwork utilizes gentle touch to influence the energy systems of the body.
+However, it is neither massage nor energy work.
 It is a distinct practice that requires a unique skill set and specialized training.

 The Bowenwork certification program includes certain components that are common to most bodywork practices (e.g., anatomy and physiology, CPR and professional ethics), it does not include training in techniques specific to massage or many other hands-on practices, which not only are unnecessary for the safe and successful performance of Bowenwork, but also would interfere with its minimalist focus.